 Dorset House describes itself as ‘breakfast with rooms’, which is a clue that the morning feast in this eco-friendly, cream-washed Georgian house is a bit out of the ordinary.
-It is cooked by Lyn Martin, co-owner with husband Jason, and who in a former life travelled the world experiencing indifferent hotel meals and determined to do better.
-Expect ‘delicious’ home-made granola, perhaps followed by avocado and mint on home-baked sourdough, honey-baked figs with rose-scented ricotta or the full Dorset.
-Sourcing is local and organic, and there are vegan options.
+‘It’s not just breakfast – it’s a four-course dining experience,’ raves a reader.
+It is cooked by Lyn Martin, co-owner with husband Jason, who in a former life travelled the world experiencing indifferent hotel meals.
+The granola and bread are homemade, the coffee slow roasted – ‘all delicious’.
+One reader loved the unusual choices of ‘Lyn’s wonderful pancakes with roasted nectarines; black rice porridge with kiwi fruit; lemon and garlic mushrooms on sourdough’ as well as more traditional choices.
+Sourcing is local and organic.
 If warm, you can eat on the veranda.
-Bedrooms are town house smart and uncluttered, with waxed floorboards, large sash windows and mid-century and antique furniture.
+Bedrooms are town-house smart and uncluttered, with waxed floorboards, large sash windows and mid-century and antique furniture.
 Designer bathrooms are shower-only.
-Thoughtful touches include books, locally baked treats and chilled water.
+Thoughtful touches include books, water and baked treats.
 Most rooms have coastal views or a glimpse of the sea (the house is up a hill).
-There’s a snug with honesty bar where you can dine on a takeaway or the Martins will recommend restaurants.
-‘They could not have been more helpful,’ say guests.
-‘They have created a remarkable oasis of calm.’
-(H and AB)
+There’s a snug with honesty bar where you can dine on a takeaway and the Martins now own a pizza restaurant in town.
+(Andrew Butterworth, and others)

 all year except Christmas.

 snug, breakfast room, reception, in-room TV (Freeview), veranda, paid parking or free on street nearby.

 all ages welcomed, extra bed £30, babies free.

 Amex, MC, Visa.